 But in recent months, cracks in Chipotle’s image have started to form.

 And in August, a class-action lawsuit was filed that accuses Chipotle of engaging in deceptive marketing practices.
-The plaintiffs say that while Chipotle claims its food is GMO-free, it has disclaimers on its website that say there may be trace amounts of GMO content in some of its food.
-The suit also attacks the chain for serving Coca Cola products, which contain high fructose corn syrup — a GMO ingredient.
-Lead plaintiff Colleen Gallagher says Chipotle also is violating the Federal Food, Drug and Cosmetic Act by misleading, and ultimately deceiving, diners into paying more for food that they are led to believe is locally sourced or ethically raised.
+The plaintiffs say that while Chipotle claims its food is GMO-free, it has disclaimers on its website that say there may be trace amounts of GMO content in some ingredients.
+The suit also attacks the chain for serving Coca Cola products, which contain high fructose corn syrup — a GMO-containing sweetener.
+Lead plaintiff Colleen Gallagher says Chipotle is also violating the Federal Food, Drug and Cosmetic Act by misleading, and ultimately deceiving, diners into paying more for food that they are led to believe is locally sourced or ethically raised.

-Tristano says most Chipotle fans are likely to remain loyal to the chain despite the attacks, but there are diners who could be turned off.
+Tristano says most Chipotle fans are likely to remain loyal to the chain despite the attacks, but there are lots of diners who could be turned off, too.
 “A younger consumer who places a high degree of trust in food companies may be swayed by these so-called smear campaigns,” he said.

 Chipotle spokesman Chris Arnold told FoxNews.com that CCF's ads are “nonsense” and nothing more than a smear campaign launched on behalf of a “cadre of anonymous big-food backers.”
 Rick Berman, CCF’s founder, acknowledged that one of the organization’s first campaigns was to fight for restaurants’ rights to maintain separate smoking sections for consumers, rather than a blanket ban – with money donated by tobacco giant Philip Morris.